afaber999/bang_rust/readme.md

 ## Status
-I try to keep up with the latest features, is is possible to compile the the rule 110 (rule110.bang) and the game of life (gol.babg) bang files.
+I try to keep up with the latest features, is is possible to compile the the rule 110 (rule110.bang) and the game of life (gol.bang) bang files.

 ## Todos:
 * Parsing fails when last line doesn't contain a newline char